 The prognosis of patients with MF/SS is based on the extent of disease at presentation (stage).
 The presence of lymphadenopathy and involvement of peripheral blood and viscera increase in likelihood with worsening cutaneous involvement and define poor prognostic groups.[5,6,7] The median survival following diagnosis varies according to stage.
 Patients with stage IA disease have a median survival of 20 or more years.
-The majority of deaths for this group are not caused by, nor are they related to, MF.
-In contrast, more than 50% of patients with stage III through stage IV disease die of MF, with a median survival of less than 5 years.[7,9,10] A report on 1,798 patients from the National Cancer Institute's Surveillance, Epidemiology, and End Results Program (SEER) database found an increase in second malignancies (standardized incidence ratio of 1.32; 95% confidence interval, 1.15–1.52), especially for Hodgkin and non-Hodgkin lymphoma and for myeloma.
+Most deaths for this group are not caused by, nor are they related to, MF.
+In contrast, more than 50% of patients with stage III through stage IV disease die of MF, with a median survival of less than 5 years.[7,9,10] A report on 1,798 patients from the National Cancer Institute's Surveillance, Epidemiology, and End Results Program (SEER) database found an increase in second malignancies (standardized incidence ratio of 1.32; 95% confidence interval, 1.15–1.52), especially for Hodgkin lymphoma, non-Hodgkin lymphoma, and myeloma.

 The histologic diagnosis of mycosis fungoides and the Sézary syndrome (MF/SS) is usually difficult to determine in the initial stages of the disease and may require the review of multiple biopsies by an experienced pathologist.